spesmilo/electrum-docs/coldstorage_cmdline.rst

 .. code-block:: bash

-   cat unsigned.txn | jq -r '.hex' | electrum signtransaction - > signed.txn
+   cat unsigned.txn | electrum signtransaction - > signed.txn

 The command will ask for your password, and save the signed transaction in 'signed.txn'</p>